 Neuropsychology

-investigates the connections between brain structure and function on the one hand and mental (including psychopathological) processes on the other, particularly in individuals with brain injuries.
+investigates the connections between brain structure and function on the one hand and mental processes on the other, particularly in individuals with brain injuries.
 Of great practical significance is psychopharmacology, which studies the influence of medications on mental processes.
-This field is divided into neuropsychopharmacology, which includes animal experiments and biochemical research, and clinical psychopharmacology, which primarily focuses on therapeutic applications.
+This field is divided into neuropsychopharmacology, which includes animal experiments and biochemical research, and clinical psychopharmacology, which primarily focuses on applications of psychopharmaka.

 Psychiatric Medication: Psychopharmaka

 Medications, known as psychopharmaka, play a vital role in treating mental illnesses.
-These substances influence certain metabolic processes in the brain, suppressing the symptoms of mental health disorders.
-Experts call these psychoactive or psychotropic effects.
+These substances influence certain metabolic processes in the brain, suppressing the symptoms an restoring the mental health.
+Experts call these medication psychoactive or psychotropic drugs.

 Psychopharmaka are among the most commonly prescribed drugs, used not only by psychiatrists but also by doctors from various specialties.
-They are essential for treating mental disorders like schizophrenia, bipolar disorder (manic-depressive illness), or severe depression.
-They also play a crucial role in managing strong anxiety and obsessive-compulsive disorders.
-These medications often make treating such illnesses possible by creating a foundation for psychotherapy and additional treatments, like sociotherapy.
-Modern psychopharmaka often enable outpatient care, helping patients reintegrate into society and work more quickly.
+They are essential for treating mental disorders like depression, anxiety, bipolar disorder or schizophrenia.
+These medications often make treating such illnesses possible by creating a foundation for use of psychotherapy or sociotherapy.
+Modern psychopharmaka act quicly and enable outpatient care, helping patients reintegrate into society.

 Psychiatric treatment